WEC-Sim/WEC-Sim/source/advanced_features.rst

     :width: 450pt
     :align: center

-The WEC-Sim input file used to run the non-linear hydro WEC-Sim simulation:
+The WEC-Sim input file used to run the nonlinear hydro WEC-Sim simulation:

 .. _nonLinaerwecSimInputFile: